witkovsky/OEFPIL/README.md

 # OEFPIL
-Tool for Fitting Nonlinear Functions to Correlated Data With Errors in Variables
+MATLAB Tool for Fitting Nonlinear Functions to Correlated Data With Errors in Variables